cdk8s-team/cdk8s/examples/typescript/resolve-cloud-tokens/README.md

 This is because the deployment of the AWS resources hasn't happened yet, so there is no way of knowing the values of those tokens.
 In this case, cdk8s will fallback to their original representation.

-Now, run `yarn deploy`.
+Setup AWS credentials however you like and run `yarn deploy`.
 This will deploy the resources and call CDK8s synthesis once again.
 When its done, look at the manifests again, they will now contain the deploy time values of the tokens.

 For example, for the AWS CDK one we will have: